snakone/Antic-s-Space/README.md

 * Ionic DevApp

-Run on the CLI - ionic serve --devapp"# Antic-s-Space"
+Run on the CLI - ionic serve --devapp